JosephRullo/osTicket-Prerequisites-and-Installation/README.md

 <p>
 (https://drive.google.com/file/d/1snNMtLdCOpMtkCyD4mvl9yOOmvVIp9fP/view?usp=share_link)
 <p>
 Next create the directory C:\PHP.
 To do this go to the C:\ drive and create a new folder in it named PHP.
-Now download PHP 7.3.8 -> unzip and extract the contents of it into C:\PHP.
+Now download PHP 7.3.8 -> Unzip and Extract the contents of it into C:\PHP.
 <p>
 <p>
 <img src="https://i.imgur.com/M1y1IYe.png" height="60%" width="60%" alt="Disk Sanitization Steps"/>